-Volunteers share, or I use a sharing schedule where each student shares at least once before there’s a repeat.
+Volunteers share, or you can use a sharing schedule where each student shares at least once before there’s a repeat.

 The others remain on the carpet as active listeners.

-T= Tell one thing liked about the writing.
+T= Tell one thing you liked about the writing.

-A= Ask one relevant, thoughtful question about the writing.
+A= Ask one relevant, thoughtful question about the piece.

 G= Give a suggestion that will help to improve the writing (or give a compliment).